-- the ability of the U.S. Government to manage federal debt limits; - the quality and composition of our investment portfolio; - changes in our financial condition or results of operations that reduce capital available to pay dividends; and - changes in the financial condition or future prospects of issuers of securities that we own.
+- the ability of the U.S. Government to manage federal debt limits; - the effects of any federal government shutdown; - the quality and composition of our investment portfolio; - changes in market and other conditions that would affect our ability to repurchase our common stock; - changes in our financial condition or results of operations that reduce capital available to pay dividends; - changes in the financial condition or future prospects of issuers of securities that we own.